arnbme/apcupsd/README.md

 <a name="keypadDH"></a>
 ## 12. Restarting the Hub after a graceful shutdown

-A Wifi plug between the UPS plug and the HE Hub power connector allows for a remote hub restart in case the Hub must be power cycled to restart after a graceful shutdown.
+A Wifi plug between the UPS plug and the HE Hub power connector allows for a remote hub restart in case the Hub must be power cycled: power off, power on; to restart after a graceful shutdown when power is restored.
 This occurs when the Hub is gracefully shutdown, but never loses power.
-The hub must be power cycled to restart when power is restored.

 When the Hub loses power, it will automatically restart when power is restored.